 Introduction to PostgreSQL

-PostgreSQL is open-source relational database software that runs on the Linux platform and functions with objects as a relational component in the database management system.
-It uses Structured Query Language (SQL) for accessing the data in the tables of the database, and hence it is also called as Postgres.
-Some of the prominent features of this database are, it is highly robust and reliable, the recovering process is effortless, and maintenance costs less cost and manual efforts.
-PostgreSQL is developed and maintained by the PostgreSQL Global Development Group, which is a group of PostgreSQL developers.
+PostgreSQL is the open-source relational database software that runs on the Linux platform and functions with objects as a relational component in the database management system.
+It uses Structured Query Language (SQL) to access the data in the database; hence, it is also called Postgres.
+Some of this Database’s prominent features are that it is highly robust and reliable, the recovery process is effortless, and maintenance costs less cost and manual effort.
+It is developed and maintained by the PostgreSQL Global Development Group, a group of developers.

 What is PostgreSQL?

 It is made alive by PostgreSQL Global Development Group, a different group of many companies and individual contributors who made this possible.
-It is mainly run on Linux/Unix platform.
+It is mainly run on Linux/Unix platforms.

 You will find PostgreSQL, also known as Postgres.
 This is an object-relational database management system, And it uses SQL (Structured query language) as its primary query language.
 DBMS is a combination of applications, different utilities, and libraries.
 Over the years, there are no. of database management systems out there.
 The object-relational Database specifies large, shared databases.

-First of all, we need to, know What is the Actual term for Database?
+First of all, we need to know What is the Actual term for the Database?

-The database is a system in which we can store our data.
+A database is a system in which we can store our data.
 Retrieve the data from it.
 Manipulate the data as well.
-These systems are mainly maintained by servers in the database.
-Each application has its own database
+Servers mainly maintain these systems in the Database.
+Each application has its Database.

-It is very easy to learn.
-Just need to know how exactly it works.
-And the best way to get an overview by its building blocks.
+It is effortless to learn.
+I need to know how exactly it works.
+And the best way to get an overview is by its building blocks.
 How exactly it behaves.

-PostgreSQL supports many data types such as string, numeric, date and time like My SQL.
-Also, it supports data types for geometric shapes, images, network addresses, bit strings, text searches, and JSON entries, etc.
+PostgreSQL supports many data types, like My SQL, such as string, numeric, date, and time.
+It also supports data types for geometric shapes, images, network addresses, bit strings, text searches, JSON entries, etc.

 Architecture of PostgreSQL

-In the following diagram, we see there is more than one client requesting a database at the time.
-And the database is serving these clients efficiently.
+In the following diagram, we see more than one client is requesting a database at the time.
+And the Database is serving these clients efficiently.
 This helps PostgreSQL to maintain integrity.